What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Key Takeaways

-- Historically, H-1B visas have been crucial for US, as they sustained the country’s global competitiveness.
-New changes that are referred to as homeland security measures may affect the US’s ability to attract highly skilled foreign talent, potentially resulting in an innovation slowdown.
+3. Historically, H-1B visas have been crucial for US, as they sustained the country’s global competitiveness.
+New changes that are referred to as homeland security measures may affect the US’s ability to attract highly skilled foreign talent, potentially slowing national innovation.

 Trump’s H-1B Proclamation Explained

 The Trump administration enacted a rule mandating a $100,000 fee for all new H-1B visa petitions.
-This measure, presented as a way to protect American workers by minimizing foreign competition, may pose a threat to the US tech industry’s competitiveness.
+This measure, presented as a way to protect American workers by minimizing foreign competition, may undermine the US tech industry’s competitiveness.

 On September 19, 2025, President Trump issued a presidential proclamation restricting the entry of H-1B nonimmigrant workers.
 The most consequential change is the introduction of a new $100,000 fee that employers must pay for every H-1B petition, with no exemption for startups or nonprofit research labs (as currently written).